haozihong/GT-CS-4400-Project-Phase4/README.md

 ### Frontend - React
 Navigate to `./rse-react` directory and execute
 ```
-npm i
+npm install
 npm run start
 ```
-Then the frontend page should be available on [http://localhost:3000](http://localhost:3000)
+Then the frontend page should be available on [http://localhost:3000](http://localhost:3000).